Main, Meri Patni Aur Woh

 Main, Meri Patni Aur Woh (English: Me, My Wife and Him) is a 2005 Indian romantic comedy film, directed by Chandan Arora, starring Rajpal Yadav, Rituparna Sengupta and Kay Kay Menon as the leading actors.
-The film released on 7 October 2005.
-The story was loosely based on the 1989 Malayalam movie Vadakkunokkiyantram.
-Singer Mohit Chauhan used his song Guncha Koi from his album 'Sapney' in this movie.
+The film was released on 7 October 2005.
+It is inspired from Malayalam film Vadakkunokkiyantram.

 Plot

-The movie is about a qualified but short, middle-aged man named Mithilesh (Rajpal Yadav) and his insecurities about his height & personality, when he marries Veena (Rituparna Sengupta).
-He had never imagined such a pretty and well grounded woman would marry a commoner.
+The film is about a qualified but short, 34-year-old man named Mithilesh and his insecurities about his height and personality when he marries Veena.
+He had never imagined such a pretty and well-grounded woman would marry him.
 As his married life progresses with his devoted wife, his insecurities continue to grow.
-He becomes jealous of his friend Saleem, (Varun Badola), Veena's childhood friend Akash, (Kay Kay Menon) and others who he claims are infatuated.
+He becomes jealous of his friend Saleem, Veena's childhood friend Akash, and others who he claims are infatuated.
 Slowly, he suspects a change in Veena's behavior and starts believing she wants a divorce.
-Being a loving husband he confesses his fear to Veena.
+Being a loving husband, he confesses his fear to Veena.
 But the hidden truth, disclosed at the very end, ultimately brings the couple closer.